Headshed/cube-integration/CampaignStructure.md

 ## List all campaigns in Cube

-### Internal users
-The following request can be used by internal users to get information about all Campaigns in Cube:
+The following request can be used to get information about all Campaigns in Cube:

 GET
 ```